knmchlcabigao/nasapowerSWAT/README.md

 run_app()
 ```

-The app will open in your default web browser.
+The app will now open.
+You have an option to open it in your browser.
 That's it!

 ---